spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ## Turn on Utilize Commitments per Virtual Node Group via the Spot API

-You might want to distribute reservation instances/savings plans according to virtual node groups for different types of workloads on the same cluster.
+You might want to distribute reservation instances/savings plans according to virtual node groups for several types of workloads on the same cluster.

 Ocean provides attributes that let you control utilization commitments at the virtual node group level.